Assistant Professor Jobs at University of Arizona with Visa Sponsorship

 Does University of Arizona sponsor H-1B visas for Assistant Professors?

 Yes.
-University of Arizona is a cap-exempt employer, which means it can file H-1B petitions year-round without being subject to the annual lottery.
+University of Arizona is a cap-exempt employer, which means it can file H-1B visa petitions year-round without being subject to the annual lottery.
 This is a meaningful advantage for international faculty candidates.
 Once you receive an offer, the university's international services office typically manages the I-129 petition process and coordinates your start date with the filing timeline.

 How do I apply for Assistant Professor jobs at University of Arizona?